Richmond Middle School 2019-2020 Handbook

 Each week a group of students meet and have fun with Math.
 They do an hour of competition math and half hour of math games.
 On occasion, our RMS team competes against other schools- either online or in person.
 The group is a mix of serious competitors and students who are there to socialize and have fun with math.

 - Spring Play

-Each year the RMS stage becomes Broadway in May for two evenings for the annual Spring play.
+Each year the RMS stage becomes Broadway in May for three evenings for the annual Spring play.
 The play involves approximately 30 students who have important roles both on and off stage.
 Rehearsals take place three days a week.
 The play is produced and directed by our theatre arts teacher, and design and technical support is provided by other members of the elective team.